bitbeams/patterns/p001-event-driven-kafka-backbone/README.md

-# Building Reliable Event Processing with Kafka: The Main–Retry–DLQ Pattern
+# Building Reliable Event Processing with Kafka: The Dead Letter Queue Pattern

 Event-driven architectures are powerful, but they come with challenges.
 What happens when message processing fails?
 How do you ensure no events are lost while maintaining system reliability?
-This post explores a proven solution: the Kafka Main–Retry–DLQ pattern, and shows you how to implement it with automated deployment.
+This post explores a proven solution: the Dead Letter Queue (DLQ) pattern with Kafka, and shows you how to implement it with automated deployment.

-## The Pattern: Kafka Main–Retry–DLQ
+## The Pattern: Dead Letter Queue (DLQ) with Retry Logic

 ### Pattern Overview
-The Main–Retry–DLQ pattern implements robust, fault-tolerant event processing in Apache Kafka using three topics:
+The Dead Letter Queue pattern implements robust, fault-tolerant event processing in Apache Kafka using three topics:
 - **orders.v1**: Main topic for new order events.
 - **orders.retry**: Holds events that failed initial processing and require another attempt.
 - **orders.dlq**: Dead Letter Queue for events that could not be processed after multiple retries.